Our terms of business

 2. all claims and demands whatever by whomsoever made in excess of the liability of the Carrier under these Conditions.

 3. all losses suffered by and claims made against the Carrier resulting from loss of or damage to property caused by or arising out of the carriage by the Carrier of Dangerous Goods whether or not declared by the Customer as such;

 4. all claims made upon the Carrier by H.M.
 Customs and Excise in respect of dutiable goods consigned in bond whether or not transit has ended or been suspended.

 The Carrier shall not be liable for:

-1. loss from a parcel, package or container or from an unpacked Consignment or for damage to a Consignment or any part of a Consignment unless he is advised thereof in writing otherwise than upon a consignment note or delivery document within three days, and the claim is made in writing within seven days, after the termination of transit;
+1. loss from a parcel, package or container or from an unpacked Consignment or for damage to a Consignment or any part of a Consignment unless he is advised thereof in writing otherwise than upon a consignment note or delivery document, within seven days, after the termination of transit;

-2. loss, misdelivery or nondelivery of the whole of a Consignment or of any separate parcel, package or container forming part of a Consignment unless he is advised of the loss, misdelivery or nondelivery in writing otherwise than upon a consignment note or delivery document within twenty-eight days, and the claim is made in writing within forty-two days, after the commencement of transit.
+2. loss, misdelivery or nondelivery of the whole of a Consignment or of any separate parcel, package or container forming part of a Consignment unless he is advised of the loss, misdelivery or nondelivery in writing other than upon a consignment note or delivery document within twenty-eight days after the commencement of transit.
 Provided that if the Customer proves that.